Doctors avoid prescribing sleeping tablets if possible due to the problems they can cause and the concern that you could become dependent on them.

 What is the alternative to sleeping tablets?

 Your doctor or nurse may give you advice on how to tackle poor sleep naturally.
 They may also refer you for a type of talking therapy called cognitive behavioural therapy (CBT).
-CBT is a type of brain-training, which aims to teach your brain how to fall asleep.
+CBT is a type of brain-training, which aims to teach your brain how to fall and stay asleep.

 For various reasons, some people have become used to taking a benzodiazepine or Z drug sleeping tablet every night.
 As a rule, if you are taking one of these sleeping tablets each night, you should consider reducing or stopping them.
 However, in some people, problems of tolerance or dependence (see above) mean that it can be difficult to stop the tablet suddenly.